3D-RAD: A Comprehensive 3D Radiology Med-VQA Dataset with Multi-Temporal Analysis and Diverse Diagnostic Tasks: 3D-RAD Dataset

 In this section, we introduce the task definitions and dataset construction process of the \textsc{3D-RAD} dataset, as illustrated in \autoref{fig:main} and \autoref{fig:Construction}.
 Our goal is to build a comprehensive 3D medical visual question answering benchmark that reflects real-world clinical reasoning demands across multiple diagnostic scenarios\cite{lin2023medical}.
 To this end, we first analyze large-scale radiology CT scans and their associated reports to identify common disease categories, anatomical structures, and clinical question types.
 Based on these insights, we define 6 representative VQA tasks covering both static and dynamic reasoning needs: \textit{1).
 Anomaly detection, 2).
 Image Observation, 3).Medical Computation, 4).
 Existence Detection, 5).
 Static Temporal Diagnosis,} and \textit{6).
 Longitudinal Temporal Diagnosis}.

 The dataset construction process involves a semi-automated pipeline combining radiology report parsing, expert annotation, and temporal case matching.
 We further incorporate both closed-ended and open-ended questions to capture different forms of clinical reasoning, and ensure label quality through multi-temporal validation.
-The final dataset includes 34k QA samples, each paired with 3D CT scans, offering a diverse and challenging benchmark for advancing 3D Med-VQA research.
+The final dataset comprises samples, each paired with 3D CT scans, providing a diverse and challenging benchmark for advancing 3D Med-VQA research.
+We partition the dataset into two distinct subsets to ensure strict separation between training and evaluation, preventing data leakage and enabling fair, reproducible comparisons.